 Well, I’m not a huge fan of X-books postdating 1990 for one thing.
 For another, Chris Claremont is an extraordinary plotter but his writing is a little on the dense side to my liking.
 But I keep meaning to give the old Stan-and-Jack issues a try, having only read bits of them, and to see how long I can sustain a full read of the series.
 I’m betting I’ll drop off somewhere around issue #200, but we’ll see.

-And Angel wants to appear normal, so he binds his wings…This will be thematic for the character, who has Hollywood male-blonde looks, other than the bone-and-feathers on his back.
+and Angel, who wants to appear normal, so he binds his wings…This will be thematic for the character, who has Hollywood male-blonde looks, other than the bone-and-feathers on his back….

 Even from the beginning he’s a pompous ass who is high on power.